Kinesiology & Athletics

 The Whitworth Kinesiology & Athletics Department offers a major in kinesiology and minors in kinesiology and athletic coaching.
-These academic programs provide both a theoretical and a practical educational experience for future teachers; coaches; and health, wellness and fitness specialists.
+These academic programs provide both a theoretical and a practical educational experience for future teachers, coaches and health/wellness/fitness specialists.
 The kinesiology major allows students to choose from two educational tracks.
 The teaching track prepares students to teach/coach in public or private schools.
 Students in the teaching track are also required to complete an education (elementary or K-12) certification.
 The non-teaching track prepares students for health, fitness and physical education-related career opportunities and requires an internship in the discipline.

-The learning outcomes for this major prepare the student to do the following:
+The learning outcomes for this major prepare students to:

-- Prepare health, fitness and physical education teachers who will have a positive impact on the learning and development of those whom they are called to serve.
+- Become health, fitness and physical education teachers who will have a positive impact on the learning and development of those whom they are called to serve

 Whitworth students are required to complete a minimum of one writing-intensive (“W”) course within their major.
-Kinesiology courses currently meeting that requirement are HS 320, HS 326, HS 361, HS 362, and HS 433.
-Students pursuing education endorsement must have an alternate-level field experience, which may be fulfilled with EDU 369.
-In addition, EDU 369 may be substituted for the kinesiology internship experience if the student is pursuing an endorsement in health and fitness.
+Kinesiology courses that currently meet that requirement are KIN 322W and KIN 430W.
+Students pursuing an education endorsement must have an alternate-level field experience, which may be fulfilled with EDU 493, EDU 494, EDU 496, EDU 497 or EDU 498.
+In addition, EDU 493, EDU 494, EDU 496, EDU 497 or EDU 498 may be substituted for the kinesiology internship experience if the student is pursuing an endorsement in health and fitness.
 A grade of “C” or higher in all major courses is required if the student is pursuing teacher certification or an education endorsement.
 All endorsements are subject to change; see School of Education for updated education requirements.

 Varsity Sports |